Weaviate Benchmarksprivate

 • Load generator: A separate VM running the benchmarker CLI in the same region as the target cluster.

 • Network: Traffic flows through the managed-cluster load balancer (TLS, gRPC over HTTPS on port 443).
-This adds non-trivial latency compared with localhost benchmarks.
-Keep this in mind when comparing absolute numbers to leaderboards that run in process.
+That path adds non-trivial latency compared with localhost benchmarks, so absolute numbers can look slower than leaderboards that run in process.

 • Concurrency: --parallel 8 for both ingest and query phases.